Moh-Ayman/SplunkModularInputsPythonFramework/implementations/command/appServer/static/README.md

 ## Activation Key

 You require an activation key to use this App.
-Visit http://www.baboonbones.com/#activation to obtain a free,non-expiring key
+Visit http://www.baboonbones.com/#activation to obtain a non-expiring key

 ## Custom Output Handlers